 There are always many individuals, roles and responsibilities involved in such a transformative exercise.
 A new offering is often delivering a new form of value to a new type of stakeholder, which in turn may lead to a fundamentally new business model.
 Further, different sorts of external stakeholder often find different things “valuable”.

 Too Many Moving Parts

 To put it simply – Enterprise Resilience needs an evolving architecture.
-It needs a holistic framework that helps the organisation to spot disruptions and opportunities, assess their impact, design corresponding solutions and offerings, before developing optimal plans and executing against them.
+It needs a holistic framework that best helps the organisation to spot disruptions and opportunities, assess their impact, design corresponding solutions and offerings, before developing optimal plans and executing against them.

-Fusion teams, full of empowered employees, need the ability to connect the dots – to capture and embellish the connective tissue of the organisation.
-They need the ability to think about an offering over multiple time horizons – beyond the scope of the next year, what does this offering look like in 3 years, or by 2030?
+Fusion teams, full of empowered employees, need the intelligent ability to connect the dots – to capture and embellish the connective tissue of the organisation.
+They need the important ability to think about an offering over multiple time horizons – beyond the scope of the next year, what does this offering look like in 3 years, or by 2030?
 At then at the level of the enterprise, there is a need to understand how different offerings and value propositions interact and play out over time.